igor-primo/igor-primo.github.io/en/posts/2025-01-02-functional-bash.md

-First, the `sanitize` function can be eradicated, on account of the fact that `PART` and `BLOCKS` variables are immutable and there is an unset instruction to unset the needed mutable variables:
+First, the `sanitize` function can be eradicated, on account of the fact that `PART` and `BLOCKS` variables can be made immutable and there is an unset instruction to unset the needed mutable variables:

 ```